-Just as a mechanic wouldn’t work on a car with nothing but a wrench, and a woodworker couldn’t make a bench with nothing but a table saw, a cook needs multiple tools at their disposal to be able to perform a wide variety of kitchen tasks.
+Just as a mechanic wouldn’t work on a car with anything but a wrench, and a woodworker couldn’t make a bench with anything but a table saw, a cook needs multiple tools at their disposal to be able to perform a wide variety of kitchen tasks.

 My rules of thumb when it comes to tools are simple: start with the basics and build up from there.
-Buy the best quality tools that you can afford and also the best tools for you, because owning the most expensive chef knife in the world means nothing if it is uncomfortable for you to hold.
+Buy the best quality tools that you can afford and also the best tools for you because owning the most expensive chef knife in the world means nothing if it is uncomfortable for you to hold.